fivethirtyeight/data/riddler-castles/README.md

 * `castle-solutions.csv` contains the submissions for [Can You Rule Riddler Nation?](https://fivethirtyeight.com/features/can-you-rule-riddler-nation/)
 * `castle-solutions-2.csv` contains the submissions for [The Battle For Riddler Nation, Round 2](http://fivethirtyeight.com/features/the-battle-for-riddler-nation-round-2/)
+* `castle-solutions-3.csv` contains the submissions for [Are You The Best Warlord?](https://fivethirtyeight.com/features/are-you-the-best-warlord/)

 Readers were asked to submit a strategy for the following “Colonel Blotto”-style game: